 Laws of War

-I am writing a book on the consequences of the proliferation of the laws of war over the past two centuries.
-The first argument of the book is that belligerents in both interstate and civil war use the laws of war strategically.
+My most recent book, Wars of Law: Unintended Consequences in the Regulation of Armed Conflict (2018: Cornell University Press), is on the consequences of the proliferation of the laws of war over the past two centuries.
+The first argument of the book is that belligerents in both interstate and civil war use the laws of war very strategically.
 The second argument of the book is that the nature of this strategic relationship varies tremendously between states engaged in interstate war and rebel groups engaged in civil war.
 For example, I argue that the proliferation of codified law of war provides an explanation for the declining use of declarations of war to begin interstate war and peace treaties to conclude these wars.
-Secessionist rebel groups engaged in civil war, on the other hand, behave quite differently when it comes to the laws of war.
+Secessionist rebel groups engaged in civil war, on the other had, behave quite differently when it comes to the laws of war.
 For these groups, engaging positively with international law is a means to signal their willingness and capacity to be good citizens of the international community.
+I continue to work on issues relating to international humanitarian law, particularly on the questions of why some rebel groups commit to abiding by the laws of war (with Rita Konaev), whether armed groups that self-identify as Islamic subscribe to a different view of the laws of war (with Emilia Powell), and when and why the International Committee of the Red Cross violates its practice of discretion and “goes public” in condemnation of armed conflict actors (with Minju Kwon).

 “Life and Limb: New Estimates of Casualty Aversion in the US.”